CKs-Technology-News/PrivacyTools/README.md

 ## [Detect Trackers in Apps](#detect-trackers-in-apps)
 - [Exodus Privacy](https://reports.exodus-privacy.eu.org/) – Easily detect tracker before you install random apps.
+- [LibChecker](https://github.com/zhaobozhen/LibChecker) – An Android app to view libraries used in apps in your device.

 ## [Debuggers designed for testing and trouble-shooting](#debuggers-designed-for-testing-and-trouble-shooting)